• Skip to main content

 The current incumbents of Arniston House are the Dundas-Bekkers who continue the extensive programme of restoration and upgrading.

-It’s a lovely place for the Edinburgh Whisky Academy to hold whisky training courses.
+It’s a lovely place for the Edinburgh Whisky Academy to hold whisky education courses.

 Click the button below for more information about the Edinburgh Whisky Academy.